oradcliffe/AzureRm-Windows-Domain/README.md

 #### Resources

-This template deploys five Windows Server VMs, a new VNet, storage account, four public IPs, and four VM nics.
+This template deploys five Windows Server VMs, a new VNet, storage account, five public IPs, and five VM NICs.
 Additionally, to configure the two domain controllers and the two file servers, DSC extensions are used.
-The generic windows server uses an additional JSON template to join the domain, so DSC is not used there.
-Additionally, to change DNS settings after the first domain controller is promoted, two JSON templates are used to configure the server nics and the VNet settings to point to DC-01 (or whatever you want to name it) for DNS.
+The generic Windows Server VM uses an additional JSON template to join the domain, so DSC is not used there.
+Additionally, to change DNS settings after the first domain controller is promoted, two JSON templates are used to configure the server NICs and the VNet settings to point to DC-01 (or whatever you want to name it) for DNS.

 ## Prerequisites